10 Debuggers

 app

-In the Resources we developed an application using the ggplot2movies
+In the Resources chapter we developed a slight variation of our app with the ggplot2movies

 data.2 In the following sections we’re going to use the interactive debugger to see the inner workings of the ‘Remove missing’ checkbox.